wix/Detox/docs/Guide.Jest.md

 ## Parallelism

-Through Detox' cli, Jest can be started with [multiple workers](https://github.com/wix/Detox/blob/jest-boost/docs/APIRef.DetoxCLI.md#test) that run tests in simultaneously.
+Through Detox' cli, Jest can be started with [multiple workers](Guide.ParallelTestExecution.md) that run tests in simultaneously.
 In this mode, Jest effectively assigns one worker per each test file (invoking jasmine over it).
-In this mode, the per-spec logging offered by the trace-adapter mentioned earlier, does not necessarily make sense, as the workers' outputs get mixed up.
+In this mode, the per-spec logging offered by the `spec-adapter` mentioned earlier, does not necessarily make sense, as the workers' outputs get mixed up.

 Unfortunately, there's no way of telling whether parallelism has been enabled, at the adapter's scope (different JS contexts).
-If you find this way of logging unsuitable in a multiple-workers environment (typically an automated CI build), consider limiting the trace-adapter's registration in your test-init file (e.g. by using a dedicated environment variable).
+If you find this way of logging unsuitable in a multiple-workers environment (typically an automated CI build), consider limiting the `spec-adapter`'s registration in your test-init file (e.g. by using a dedicated environment variable).